Citizens' assemblies: 7th commission held (cleanliness), 3rd climate cycle closed (8 proposals), 3-year review

 - Climate assembly ministerial decree: making the mechanism permanent

-- Follow-up on 205+ recommendations: actual implementation rate
+- Follow-up on 220+ recommendations: actual implementation rate — no precise statistics available according to Parliament (RTBF, March 2026)

 - DPR: the regional policy declaration provides for a citizen consultation on mobility and a roadmap for the climate assembly